 IDRIS ELBA REVEALS NEW SKY-HIGH ANTHEM AS HE COMES TOGETHER WITH GREY GOOSE ALTIUS TO CREATE THE ULTIMATE CELEBRATION MOMENT

-HAMILTON, Bermuda, July 9, 2024 /PRNewswire/ --To mark the launch of GREY GOOSE Altius, the new luxury vodka inspired by the rare natural luxuries of the French Alps, Idris Elba has revealed his latest track, the sky-high summer anthem 'Pushing On.'
+HAMILTON, Bermuda, July 10, 2024 /PRNewswire/ -- To mark the launch of GREY GOOSE Altius, the new luxury vodka inspired by the rare natural luxuries of the French Alps, Idris Elba has revealed his latest track, the sky-high summer anthem 'Pushing On.'

 Elba and GREY GOOSE Altius have collaborated to create the ultimate celebration moment with friends, the limited-edition smooth-tasting luxury vodka made from Alpine spring water and winter wheat combined with the definitive soundtrack from Elba.